thernly/Scandalous/Readme.md

 *   `Scandalous.csproj`: The C# project file, defining target framework (.NET 9), dependencies, and build settings.
 *   `Program.cs`: The main entry point for the Windows Forms application.
 *   `FormScan.cs`: Implements the user interface, event handling, and orchestrates the scanning process based on user input.
 *   `DocumentScanner.cs`: Contains the core logic for interacting with scanners via `NAPS2.Sdk`.
-It handles device discovery, scan execution, image processing, and PDF export.
+It handles device discovery, scan execution, image processing, PDF export, and OCR integration.
 *   `ScanConfiguration.cs`: A data class that holds all configuration parameters for a scan operation.
 *   `PageScannedEventArgs.cs` (Defined within `DocumentScanner.cs` context or as a separate file, used by `PageScanned` event): Carries the file path of a newly scanned page image.
 *   `FileNameValidator.cs`: A static utility class providing methods to validate file names against common operating system and file system rules.